Synchronicity From Synchronized Chaos: Sync in Quantum Theory

+In 't Hooft's more rece interpretation \cite{tHooft99,tHooft09}, which might ultimately generate testable predictions at the microscale, there is a weaker form of non-locality due to the presence of Planck-scale black holes, and an essential entanglement between the choices made by an observer ($a$ and $b$ above) and the observed state, as must arise since ``free will" in making such choices is incompatible with determinism.
+New conservation principles, not articulated as yet, are posited to constrain both physical states and observer choices \cite{tHooft09}.
+In this Section, in accordance with Bohm's coordinated ``ballet dances" of particles\cite{Bohmdance}, and with 't Hooft's new conservation principles, we extend a previous speculation \cite{Dua05} that chaos synchronization can contribute to a realist interpretation of quantum theory.

-The picture of the quantum world that emerges is one in which everything is entangled with everything else, in a web of relationships similar to the one implied by the ubiquity of chaos synchronization.
-Indeed, Palmer \cite{Pal09} has suggested that the quantum world lives on a dynamically invariant fractal point set within the higher-dimensional phase space associated with the degrees of freedom that are naively thought to be independent.
-Membership in the invariant set is an uncomputable property, so theories can only be formulated in terms of the variables of the full phase space.
-Palmer's invariant set is in fact a generalized synchronization ``manifold" (the common but improper term, since the manifold is nowhere smooth), of the sort suggested by Fig. \ref{figgensync}c.
+In an interpretation based on a granular state-space as with 't Hooft's, Palmer \cite{Pal09} has hypothesized that the quantum world lives on a dynamically invariant fractal point set within the higher-dimensional phase space associated with the degrees of freedom that are naively thought to be independent.
+Membership in the invariant set is an uncomputable property, so theories can only be formulated in terms of the variables of the full phase space, and the emergent ``conservation laws" that restrict motion to the invariant set remain implicit.
+Palmer's invariant set is in fact a generalized synchronization ``manifold" (the common but improper term, since the ``manifold" is nowhere smooth), of the sort suggested by Fig. \ref{figgensync}c.
 As discussed in prior work \cite{Dua05}, generalized rather than identical synchronization is the fundamental relationship because EPR spins {\it anti-}correlate.

 To bar supraluminal transmission of information, we rely on the mechanism proposed for synchronization-based cryptography: a signal provided by one variable of a chaotic system is difficult to distinguish from noise and is meaningful only when received by an identical copy of the system.
-However, it follows from Takens theorem that information can be extracted from such a signal if one considers a long enough time series.
+However, it follows from Takens theorem \cite{Takens} that information can be extracted from such a signal if one considers a long enough time series.
 Longer time series are required to decode signals produced by more complex systems.
 For perfect security, one would need a chaotic system with an infinite-dimensional attractor.